endlessm/chromium-browser/tools/gn/docs/reference.md

   string or a list of strings).
 All relative and source-absolute file names will be converted to be relative to the requested output System-absolute paths will be unchanged.

+  Whether an output path will end in a slash will match whether the corresponding input path ends in a slash.
+It will return "." or "./" (depending on whether the input ends in a slash) to avoid returning empty strings.
+This means if you want a root path ("//" or "/") not ending in a slash, you can add a dot ("//.").

 ```